• Home

 • Share on Pinterest

-Learn all about how to make your own homemade mattress refresher!
+Learn all about how to clean your mattress and make your own homemade mattress refresher!
 As life happens mattresses get dirty.
 How often do you think about this?
 If you are like me, probably seldom, if ever.
 Occasionally I would remake the bed and think, “This mattress has a lot of dust in the cracks!”.
 Do you know what I did about it?
 Absolutely nothing.
 I covered it back up with fresh sheets, then went about my day forgetting the dust and dirt even existed.

 diy natural mattress refresher and tips for how to clean your mattress